 - In summary, XML supports the following attribute data types:

 - ♦ Enumeration types,

 - ♦ CDATA,

 - ♦ ID, IDREF, IDREFS,

 - ⋄ NMTOKEN, NMTOKENS,

 - ♦ ENTITY, ENTITIES,

 - enumerations of notations.

-- SGML has in addition NAME, NAMES, NUMBER, NUMBERS, NUTOKEN, NUTOKENS.
-E.g. NUMBER: sequence of digits.

 Default Values (1)

 - One must specify what should happen if an element of the type has not defined a value for the attribute. - One possibility is to specify a default value: